WYOH: History

 On January 28, 2019, WYCL relaunched as "NewsTalk 1540 WYCL", carrying programming from Salem Radio Network, Fox Sports Radio, Westwood One, Fox News Radio, and SB Nation Radio.
 While WYCL is a daytime-only station, programming does continue to air 24/7 through their internet audio stream on TalkMahoningValley.com.

 On April 9, 2018, the station sale was consummated and ownership was transferred to Sagittarius Communications, LLC.

 Sometime in August 2019, WYCL due to technical issues, filed with the FCC a silent STA, until repairs could be made.
 The FCC granted the STA.
-A short time later, News Talk 1540 WYCL resumed operations with its current News Talk format.
+A short time later, WYCL resumed operations with a news talk format.

-On April 30, 2021 WYCL dropped the News Talk format for locally programmed Oldies.
+On April 30, 2021, WYCL dropped the news talk format for locally programmed oldies.
 The station was branded "Cool 1540".

-On Monday July 18, 2022, WYCL changed formats again back to News Talk featuring shows from FOX Radio Network, Salem Media and others.
+On Monday July 18, 2022, WYCL returned to a news talk format featuring shows from Fox News Radio, Salem Radio Network and others.
 Weekend programming features all Spanish Music.
 The station changed its call sign to WYOH on September 5, 2022.